sourcegraph/sourcegraph-public-snapshot/doc/admin/external_service/github.md

 <span class="virtual-br"></span>

-> WARNING: It can take some time to complete [the full sync of repository permissions](../permissions/syncing.md#sync-duration) from a code host.
+> NOTE: It can take some time to complete full cycle of repository permissions sync if you have a large number of users or repositories.
+[See sync duration time](../permissions/syncing.md#sync-duration) for more information.

 ### Trigger permissions sync from GitHub webhooks